Mammoth Lakes is a small mountain town with big mountain adventures.

 Things to Do at Mammoth Mountain

-This ski destination is the home of the highest lift-served summit in California at 11,053 feet.
+This skiing and snowboarding destination is the home of the highest lift-served summit in California at 11,053 feet.
 Also because of the location Mammoth Mountain has a long season which typically starts early November and can span all the way to early May.
 Founded in 1953, the ski resort has grown to over more than 3,500 acres to ski with 28 ski lifts.
 There are wide ranges of expert level routes to beginning greens for those just learning.

 For those looking to cross country or back country ski Mammoth Lakes provides many opportunities.
 The groomed Lakes Basin Winter Public Access Corridor is the main location to explore.
 The corridor begins at the winter closure parking area at the end of Lake Mary Road and runs along the left side of the fee-based nordic track all the way to Horseshoe Lake.
 The first mile takes you along the edge of Lake Mary, where you can take in views of Crystal Crag and the Mammoth Crest.
 You can also opt to continue from Lake Mary to Horseshoe Lake which is easy rolling.